pi3d/pi3d.github.com/sphinx/FAQ.rst

 what is the
 cause of this

-  The Mouse gets its info from the operating system file described in the error message.
+  The default Mouse gets its info from the operating system file described in the error message.
 This requires it to be run from root, you can do this by ``sudo python ForestWalk.py``.

+  Alternatively, from v2.7, there is an argument to Display.create() ``use_pygame=True`` which will use mouse and keyboard input from a pygame display - the system that is used on Windows.

 Post processing
 ---------------